Why didn’t my resin cure?

 10. Did you mix the minimum recommended amount?

 When resin and hardener are mixed together, a chemical reaction causes heat production.
 This heat is what makes the mixture get hard.
 You have to mix together a specific amount of each component to generate enough heat for the resin to cure.
+Hint: If it’s a resin sold in the Resin Obsession store, we’ve got all that information for you in our resin buying guide.

 11. Are you using a latex mold?